 Life is measured in moments.
 We don’t remember days, we remember moments.
 Ordinary moments can have extraordinary outcomes.

 The post was written for writers.
-The Inscribe Writers’ editor syss its “a powerful inspiration for all writers.”
+The Inscribe Writers’ editor calls this “a powerful inspiration for all writers.”
 I shared my story and the stories of moments in the lives of four famous writers.
-Really, the content is applicable to (fill in the blank).
-So that means you.
+Really, the content is applicable to life.

 We don’t remember days.
 We remember moments.